 Why the training is required and how to complete the required compliance attestation

 Review and confirmation of the SNP and Medicaid-related training materials help practitioners comply with state and federal law, other government requirements and Humana's policies and procedures.
-Therefore, applicable parties must share the required information with their employees and, when applicable, with nonemployees with whom they contract as individuals and any subcontracted entities that support any of the following Humana plan types: Medicare, Medicaid (Humana Healthy Horizons), and/or Medicare-Medicaid dual special needs plans.
+Therefore, applicable parties must share required information with their employees and, when applicable, with contracted (nonemployee) individuals and any subcontracted entities that support any of the following Humana plan types: Medicare, Medicaid (Humana Healthy Horizons), Medicare-Medicaid dual plans, MA SNPs.

-There are separate attestations for SNP training and the Medicaid states, but each attestation should be completed at the contract level.
+There are separate attestations for SNP and other types of training with a Medicaid component, but each attestation should be completed at the contract level.
 That is, each practitioner in an organization with a direct contract with Humana must separately complete the required attestation.
 However, if a practitioner is contracted with Humana only through a group contract, the organization will need to have a person responsible for compliance complete the required attestation.
-Please note that if an organization performs multiple functions for Humana, its compliance contact may receive an additional notification from Humana; the organization is only required to complete each applicable attestation once per year.
+Please note that if an organization performs multiple functions for Humana, its compliance contact may receive an additional notification from Humana; however, the organization is only required to complete each applicable attestation once per year.

 The information below can help you meet the requirement:

 This document provides additional information regarding the compliance requirements and related online resources.